YARD2/PIC16F1-USB-Bootloader/README.md

     - Power-up timer, stack overflow reset, and brown-out reset are enabled
     - If an application requires a different configuration, the bootloader must be recompiled.
 - Applications that wish to use the USB interface cannot (easily) reuse the USB code in the bootloader.
 I'd like to address this in the future.
-- I have not tried to assemble the bootloader or application code with MPLAB, and I can't provide instructions for using MPLAB at this time.

 ## Prebuilt HEX file

-If you don't want to assemble the bootloader yourself (and you really should, since it's easy and it doesn't require gigabytes of Microchip software to build), [here is a prebuilt HEX file.](bootloader.hex) **Note:** the device serial number is hardcoded to `0001`.
-Your computer may get angry if it's connected to multiple PICs in bootloader mode and they all don't have unique serial numbers.
+If you don't want to assemble the bootloader yourself (and you really should, since it's easy and it doesn't require gigabytes of Microchip software to build), [here is a prebuilt HEX file.](bootloader.hex) **Note:** No serial numer used

 ## Developing application code